 2,670: Annual Leave Policy for Faculty

 All faculty members on a full-time 12-month appointment ("A" contract) earn annual leave at the rate of two working days for each full calendar month of service.
-Annual leave is accrued for the first half of the month (granted on 15th day) and the additional day is accrued for the second half of the month (granted on the last day of the month).
-Leave may not be taken until it is granted.
-Prorated credit is earned for partial months of service.
+"A" contract faculty with a Full Time Equivalent (FTE) less than 1.0 FTE earn annual leave on a pro-rated basis.
+Prorated credit shall be accrued for partial months of service.
+Annual leave accrual is credited on the last day of the month.
+Annual leave may not be taken before it is accrued.

-Faculty on an academic year ("B" contract) appointment do not earn annual leave.
+Faculty on an academic year ("B" contract) appointment do not accrue annual leave.

 Annual leave may be cumulative from year to year, not to exceed 48 days as of the first day of each fiscal year, and any annual leave in excess of 48 days is forfeited on that date.
+Maximum accrued annual leave balance shall be prorated for faculty with less than 1.0 FTE.
 No compensation will be authorized for unused or excess leave at the end of each fiscal year.
-Earned annual leave shall be taken at a time approved or directed by the supervisor or other appropriate administrative officer.
-Insofar as possible, approval to use annual leave must be secured in advance, in accordance with the provisions contained in the Board of Regents Handbook, Title 4, Chapter 3, Section 19.2.

-Annual leave for full-time faculty is used in increments of a half-day or a full-day (see BOR Title 4, Chapter 3, Section 18).
-Annual leave and personal time away from work duties must be approved in advance by the faculty member's supervisor.
-The supervisor has sole discretion for approving any time away from work and annual leave.
-If a period shorter than one-half work day is requested, the supervisor can require a half-day increment of annual leave be requested, taken and deducted from the leave balance.
+Annual leave for full-time faculty is used in increments of a half-day or a full-day.
+If a period shorter than one-half work day is requested, the supervisor can require a half-day increment of annual leave be taken and deducted from the leave balance.

 If while on annual leave a faculty member becomes ill or injured, the employee remains on annual leave for the duration of the original request.
 Annual leave cannot be converted to sick leave after the annual leave has commenced, unless an illness or injury is approved as FMLA leave.

-Faculty on an "A" contract appointment who resign or retire shall be entitled to be paid for unused accrued annual leave up to a maximum of 48 days, unless the supervisor or other appropriate administrative officer directs the employee, in writing, to use all or a portion of the accumulated leave prior to the final date of employment.
+Faculty on an "A" contract appointment who resign, , retire or change their contract to "B" shall be paid for unused accrued annual leave up to a maximum of 48 days, unless the supervisor or other appropriate administrative officer directs the employee, in writing, to use all or a portion of the accumulated leave prior to the final date of the contract.